MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

   - **GS** (**Gold Shekels**).

 - A primary [Catalog](../items/catalogs.md) with one or more items defined
-  - The first example uses multiple item \ bundles, similar to the ones described in the [Drop Tables](../items/drop-tables.md) tutorial.
+  - The first example uses multiple item/bundles, similar to the ones described in the [Drop Tables](../items/drop-tables.md) tutorial.
   - The second example in this tutorial uses small, medium, and large health potions.

 ### Best practice